GeminiDRSoftware/DRAGONS/geminidr/interactive/INTERACTIVE.md

 Controller(figure, None, self.band_model, controller_div)
 ```

-There is also a hempler class called `RegionEditor`.
+There is also a helper class called `RegionEditor`.
 If you create an instance of
 this, it will make a text input that is linked to the `GIRegionModel`.
 Just call
 `get_widget()` on the `RegionEditor` after you make it to get a widget you can add
 to a bokeh layout.